albar965/albar965.github.io/littlenavmap-faq.md

 _Little Navmap_ does not create any registry entries on Windows.

 #### SSL Handshake failed on Linux [**▲**](#top) [🔗](#ssl-init-linux) {#ssl-init-linux}

+**Note: This issue was fixed with the Little Navmap version 2.8.8.
+See page [Alex' Projects](https://albar965.github.io/index.html) for latest releases of stable and beta versions.**

 The problem appears when checking for updates and all other network communciaton.
 You see errors like `Reason: "SSL handshake failed"` in the log file.